Hpn4/TinyX/tinyX/srvc-home-timeline/README.md

 # Service: `srvc-home-timeline`

 ## Description
-This service is use to get a list of all the post made by a specific user, in chronological order, by checking a MongoDB database.
+This service is used to get a list of all the posts made by a specific user, in chronological order, by checking a MongoDB database.

 ## Exposure
 **This service is exposed externally.**